They've already built the bunker

 The other telling observation comes from inclinometers, which measure the displacement of a pipe drilled into the ground.
 The charts provided in Figures 44 and 45 show not only a severe shifting to the northwest close to the surface, but also a separate and very distinct displacement between 80 and 100 feet below grade.
 Again, I am no expert, but this is very unusual to encounter in ordinary foundation work.
 Based on research, the dynamics and shape of this movement appears to be consistent with displacement caused by tunneling.
 Instrument I-1 is to the west of instrument I-2, suggesting that a structure to the west of the memorial might be even deeper.
 Notably, the report's narrative does not describe this lower stratum of displacement and simply moves on after noting that natural dynamics cannot explain what is happening.

 To be honest, I am surprised they released these figures at all; other parts of the report were redacted.
 Could it be disinformation meant to fool people like me who think they're savvy?
 Maybe!
 Welcome to the hall of mirrors.
-On your left you will see John le Carre and Graham Hancock in a hot tub, Bigfoot jerky is $12 an ounce.
+On your left you will see John le Carre and Graham Hancock in a hot tub, the Vatican Supercomputer at the end of the hall.

 It's an infrastructure project

 All that I can do is speculate with my professional experience, historical knowledge, and this research.
 I will not pretend to have figured everything out.
 In fact, until Trump's remarks on March 29th, 2026, I assumed the entire project was completed in 2016.
-But maybe that GSA rep was telling the truth in 2010 after all: there was an East Wing phase yet to come.
+But combine that information with Clark's massive 2024 contract, and maybe that GSA rep was telling the truth in 2010 after all: there was an East Wing phase yet to come.

-I have seen speculation online that the tunnel also runs to the Pentagon.
-Maybe, but I don't see evidence of it.
+If this is true, it's possible that the tunnel runs to many other locations, including the Pentagon.
 Certainly, the Pentagon was gut renovated between 1998 and 2011—in addition to the total rebuild of the section destroyed during 9/11.
 If a shaft similar to the one built at the Naval Observatory was constructed, it could have been concealed in the renovation, even occurring under the existing building itself.
-This is pure speculation.
+However, I don't see evidence of it.

 How does the ballroom fit into this?

-If I were a journalist investigating this, I would instead ask the following: did Trump's decision to build the ballroom trigger this long-awaited phase of the project, or did the military talk Trump into building a ballroom so they could complete their security facility?
+If I were a journalist investigating this, I would look into the following: did Trump's decision to build the ballroom trigger this long-awaited phase of the project, or did the military talk Trump into building a ballroom so they could complete their security facility?
 If it is the latter, they got the same outcome as all the other people who have tried to use Trump to advance their agenda.
 After decades of work and going to extraordinary lengths to draw as little attention to the sensitive project, the President can't stop talking about it.
-The Navy has a ship that leaks from the top—and the leaks will only get bigger as more imagery comes out.
+What a twist.

 What about other theories, like a data center?